 - Skin safe orange colorant

 - Mixing Bowl

-Now, Pour the wet ingredients into the dry ingredients that you've mixed and stir immediately.
-You can use a hand or stand mixture, but for this little amount of bath bombs, we recommend doing it with your hands.
+Now, pour the wet ingredients into the dry ingredients and start mixing.
+You can use a hand or stand mixture, but for this small amount of bath bombs, we recommend doing it with your hands.
 Consequently, this gives you a better feel for the consistency and when it’s ready for the mold.

-You will know it’s the right consistency when you grab a handful and squeeze the mixture and it stays nicely together in your hand
+Tip: Generally speaking, you’ll know it’s the right consistency when you grab a handful of mixture, squeeze, and it stays nicely together in your hand without sticking to it.

 Next, grab half of your Easter egg mold.
-Place some sprinkles in the bottom of the mold.
-You don't need a lot, a few shakes will do.
+Place some sprinkles in the bottom of the mold, just a few will do.

-After you have your Sprinkles or Funfetti in the bottom of one-half of the mold, add your mixture to that half.
+After you have your sprinkles or Funfetti in the bottom of one-half of the mold, add your mixture to that half.
 In addition to adding the mixture, make sure it is overflowing that half of mold.

 After both halves are overfilled with mixture, press them together.
-I like to recommend keeping the molds pressed together for about 10 – 15 seconds.
-Although if you have the correct consistency you shouldn’t need to press them together longer, some prefer to keep in the mold for up to 30 minutes.
+We recommend keeping the molds pressed together for about 10 – 15 seconds.
+Although if you have the correct consistency you shouldn’t need to press them together longer, some prefer to keep in the mold for a few minutes time.

-The last step is to (tap the outside of the plastic egg molds), un-mold and allow it dry on egg carton foam or something soft for 24 hours.
+Finally, tap the outside of the plastic egg molds, un-mold and allow the bath bomb to dry on egg carton foam or something soft for 24 – 48 hours.

 We hope your enjoyed our fun holiday post on Easter Egg Bath Bombs.
-There are tons of things to do with just a few simple ingredients like bath bombs.
-Get creative and start molding.
+There are tons of things to do with just a few simple ingredients like these Easter bath bombs.